 … [taking] Vitamin D is said to be a Effective and safe prophylactic approach [prophylactic: as a precaution] against the infection.

-Since the association between MI and vitamin D has already been successfully proven in pregnancy without side effects, such molecules could be used as prophylactic therapy against COVID-19 in women seeking natural conception or during assisted reproduction programs.
+Since the association between MI and vitamin D has already been successfully proven in pregnancy without side effects, such molecules could be used as prophylactic therapy against COVID-19 in women seeking natural conception or during assisted reproductive programs.

 Impact of Serum 25(OH) Vitamin D Level on Mortality in Patients with COVID-19 in Turkey